- leech (n.2)

 The fourth finger of the hand, in Old English, was læcfinger, translating Latin digitus medicus, Greek daktylus iatrikos, supposedly because a vein from that finger stretches straight to the heart.

 - leech (n.1)

 - "bloodsucking aquatic worm," from Old English læce (Kentish lyce), of unknown origin (with a cognate in Middle Dutch lake).
-Commonly regarded as a transferred use of leech (n.2), but the Old English forms suggest a distinct word, which has been assimilated to leech (n.2) by folk etymology [see OED].
+Commonly regarded as a transferred use of leech (n.2), but according to OED the Old English forms suggest this is a distinct word, which has been assimilated to leech (n.2) by folk etymology.
 Figuratively applied to human parasites since 1784.

 - "to cure, heal," c.
 1200, from Old English also had a verb læcnian, from the source of leech (n.2).
 Meaning "to apply leeches medicinally" is from 1802 (implied in leeching), from leech (n.1).
 Related: Leeched.